-''' prior2.1 <- list(G = list(G1 = list(V = diag(2), n = 1.002)), + R = list(V = diag(2), n = 1.002)) model2.1 <- MCMCglmm(cbind(BWT, TARSUS) ~ trait - 1, random = ~us(trait):animal, + rcov = ~us(trait):units, family = c("gaussian", "gaussian"), + pedigree = Ped, data = Data, prior = prior2.1, verbose = FALSE) '''

 '''

-plot(model2.1$VCV[, "TARSUS:TARSUS.animal"])
+phen.var<-matrix(c(var(Data$BWT,na.rm=TRUE),0,0,

+var(Data$TARSUS, na.rm=TRUE)),2,2)

+prior2.1<-list(G=list(G1=list(V=phen.var/2,n=2)),

+R=list(V=phen.var/2,n=2))

++

+model2.1<-MCMCglmm(cbind(BWT,TARSUS)~trait-1,

+>

+random=~us(trait):animal,

++

+rcov=~us(trait):units,

++

++

+family=c("gaussian", "gaussian"),

+pedigree=Ped,data=Data,

++

++

+prior=prior2.1,verbose=FALSE)

 '''

+'''

+plot(model2.1$VCV[,"animal.trait.TARSUS.TARSUS"])

+'''

-We have constructed the prior similarly to the those in the univariate models in tutorial 1, only we are specifying a 2x2 covariance matrix rather than a single variance.
-In order to provide proper priors, we have set the degree of belief parameter to greater than 1 (1.002).
-We have used the R command cbind, 'column-bind', to specify the two response variables, body weight and tarsus length.
+We have constructed the prior similarly to the those in the univariate models in tutorial 1, only we are specifying a matrix based on the the phenotypic variances (and arbitrarily ignoring covariance).
+In order to provide proper priors, we have set the degree of belief parameter to the order of the matrices describing the priors, i.e., 2.
+We have used the R command cbind, "column-bind", to specify the two response variables, body weight and tarsus length.
 The nature of genetic and residual (co)variance (between and) of the traits is specified as unstructured matrices, the most general structure available for this type of data.
 Finally, we have specified that we wish to treat both traits as gaussian responses.

 In tutorial 1, we used full autocorrelation tables to evaluate the validity of the posterior distribution.
 Note that we have not done this here.
 For a bivariate model this table can become very complex.
-Nonetheless, it is worth evaluating, rather it is simply to large to include here.
+Nonetheless, it is worth evaluating, rather it is simply too large to include here.
 It can be viewed in the console as before.
-Here we have displayed only the autocorrelation for estimates of additive genetic effects for tarsus length with a lag of five samples (50 iterations given this MCMCglmm run with default values).
-This lag of 0.4766 is clearly unacceptable.
+Here we have displayed only the autocorrelation for estimates of additive genetic effects for tarsus length with a lag of 50 iterations (five samples given this MCMCglmm run with default values).
+This lag of 0.3697 is clearly unacceptable.
 The posterior distribution of the additive genetic effect on tarsus length is shown in Figure 4 (p.
-15), note the autocorrelation evident in the left-hand plot.
+14), note the autocorrelation evident in the left-hand plot.
 We will opt to run the analysis for longer.
 This longer run could be run using the following code: